lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 - Better evaluation frameworks for multimodal capabilities
 - Open-source replications to enable broader research
 - Addressing safety challenges unique to human-like AI interaction

----

-**Further Questions:**
-1. Can we trust benchmarks designed for text when evaluating multimodal models?
-2. How should we balance the benefits of human-like AI interaction against anthropomorphization risks?
-3. What level of architectural transparency should be expected from commercial AI systems?
-4. How can we evaluate streaming, real-time multimodal AI more effectively?